hunterdev014/Scalable-Cross-Platform-App/docs/general/faq.md

 # Frequently Asked Questions

+## Where are Babel, ESLint and stylelint configured?

+In package.json

 ## Where are the files coming from when I run `$ npm start`?

 In development Webpack compiles your application runs it in-memory.
 Only when